-In the first decades of the nineteenth century, when local merchant and politician Nimrod Bramham Sr. acquired the 394-acre agricultural property he called "Oak Grove", the nearby town of Charlottesville was still a relatively small but growing community.
-With the construction of the University of Virginia underway by 1819, many skilled master builders, including bricklayers and carpenters, were drawn to the region by Thomas Jefferson's visionary and ambitious project.
-It is within this small but prolific design and construction climate that Bramham, an established businessman known to Jefferson and well-versed in the building trades, completed construction of a brick central two-story block flanked by one-story wings as his residence in 1822, just as work at the University's Rotunda was getting underway.
+The history, design, and landscape of Oak Lawn is firmly rooted in the Jeffersonian environment of Charlottesville in the early nineteenth century.
+With the construction of the University of Virginia underway by 1819, many skilled master builders, including bricklayers and carpenters, were drawn to the area to work on Thomas Jefferson's visionary project.
+It is within this small but prolific design and construction climate that Nimrod Bramham Sr., an established businessman known to Jefferson and well-versed in the building trades, completed construction of his residence in 1822, just as work at the University's Rotunda resumed with the groundbreaking of the Rotunda.